aidando73/OpenHands/COMMANDS.md

 nvm install 22
 # verifies the right Node.js version is in the environment
 node -v # should print `v22.12.0`
-# verifies the right npm version is in the environment
 npm -v # should print `10.9.0`
 sudo apt-get install build-essential
 # Sudoless docker (otherwise we run into errors)